Roads and flooding in unincorporated King County

 Status update

 You can help prevent local flooding by clearing leaves from storm drains on your property or next to your road.
-If your drain has a below-the-surface clog, you can report it to our 24/7 Road Help Line at 206-477-8100.
+If your drain has a below-the-surface clog or if you see flooded roads, you can report them to our 24/7 Road Helpline at 206-477-8100.
 We also offer free sandbags to help safeguard your home from flood.
 View this video to learn more.

 Sandbag distribution available free of charge